neam/STranslateableBehavior/README.md

 Changelog
 ---------

+### 0.3.0-alpha2 (development release)

+- Command action to remove columns, related to an unused language, from the schema

 ### 0.3.0-alpha (development release)

 - Virtual access to multilingual foreign keys (ie $model->relationName is mapped to $model->relationNameId{Lang})
+- Command action to remove columns, related to an unused language, from the schema
 - Some bug fixes

 ### 0.2.0 (latest stable)